FitSNAP/FitSNAP/docs/source/Contributing.rst

 https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html

-And of course, please reach out or raise an issue on our GitHub if you want more info about adding a new feature.
+Please reach out or raise an issue on GitHub if you want more info about adding a new feature.